MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 ### Create configuration package

-When you have obtained or created the certificates, you’re ready to build the MSI configuration package that will be applied to target Surface devices.
+When you have obtained or created the certificates, you’re ready to build the .msi configuration package that will be applied to target Surface devices.

 1. Run Surface **UEFI Configurator**.